rupammishraop/Password_Generator_Responsive/README.md

-This is basically a React Project for password generator Randomly You can see the code in app.jsx file in scr folder

-Technology Used :-
-React,
-HTML,
-CSS,
-JavaScript,
-Tailwind Css

-Visit This Link to view projec :- https://rupammishraop.github.io/Password_Generator_Responsive/
+The Password Generator web application allows users to generate random 8-16-character passwords, including numbers and special characters if desired.

+This project uses React, HTML, CSS, JavaScript, and Tailwind CSS

+The project can be accessed by clicking on the provided link. :- https://rupammishraop.github.io/Password_Generator_Responsive/